philippaburgess/FireRiskAI/README.md

 💡 **How Our Team Came Together:**
 Our team consists of **ex-NGA & ex-NSA analysts, PhDs, MBAs, and advanced-degree professionals** in **geospatial science, AI/ML, cybersecurity, and emergency management**.
 We are united by a shared commitment to **advancing GEOINT AI solutions** and leveraging **fire risk intelligence as a case study for broader GEOINT innovation.**

-### **🏛 USGIF: What It Is & Why It Matters**
+---

+## 🏛 USGIF, GEOINT, and National Security Alignment
-The **United States Geospatial Intelligence Foundation (USGIF)** is the leading organization for advancing **geospatial intelligence (GEOINT) innovation, education, and collaboration** between government agencies, private defense contractors, and technology leaders.
+The **United States Geospatial Intelligence Foundation (USGIF)** is the leading organization advancing **GEOINT innovation, education, and collaboration** between government agencies, private defense contractors, and technology leaders.

-- **USGIF provides a critical link between NGA, DoD, DHS, and private industry**, fostering cutting-edge research and national security applications.
+- **USGIF bridges** the **National Geospatial-Intelligence Agency (NGA), Department of Defense (DoD), and private industry**, fostering cutting-edge research for national security applications.
-- **As members of the USGIF Machine Learning & Artificial Intelligence Working Group (MLAIWG), we are actively shaping the future of AI adoption in GEOINT.**
+- **As members of the USGIF Machine Learning & Artificial Intelligence Working Group (MLAIWG), we are shaping the future of AI adoption in GEOINT.**
-- **Our FireRiskAI project serves as a proof of concept for how AI-powered GEOINT solutions can enhance risk intelligence, automation, and decision support.**
+- **FireRiskAI serves as a proof of concept for AI-driven risk intelligence, automation, and decision support, tailored for government and defense applications.**

-🔥 **We will be presenting a 45-minute session at the USGIF Symposium in May** to showcase **GEOINT’s role in AI-driven risk mitigation** and establish **FireRiskAI as a leading example of AI adoption in geospatial intelligence.**
+- 🔥 **We will be presenting a 45-minute session at the USGIF Symposium in May** to showcase how **AI-driven GEOINT enhances fire risk mitigation and national security intelligence.**

 ---